kalpanahepzi/E-commerce-site---Clone/README.md

 2. Open the `index.html` file in your web browser.

-## Future Plans (Optional)
+## Future Plans

-* ("Implement JavaScript for interactive elements.")
+* Implement JavaScript for interactive elements.
-* ("Integrate a backend for handling user accounts and orders.")
+* Integrate a backend for handling user accounts and orders.

 ## Credits

-(If you used any resources, libraries, or inspiration from other projects, give credit here.)
+If you used any resources, libraries, or inspiration from other projects, give credit here.